 - Contains sulfates

 Are you frustrated from dealing with body acne, redness, and scarring?
 If yes, try this Misumi Blemish Clear Body Wash.
 It is infused with the goodness of lavender flower oil, salicylic acid, lactic acid, and glycolic acid to offer you the clear skin you’ve always longed for.
-Lactic acid, glycolic acid, and salicylic acid together exfoliate, lighten and smoothen uneven skin texture and tone.
+Lactic acid, glycolic acid, and salicylic acid together exfoliate, lighten and smoothen uneven skin tone and texture.
 The lavender flower oil prevents acne and reduces the appearance of wrinkles, while the sugarcane, pineapple, and blueberry extracts unclog pores and speed up the healing process of damaged tissue.
 Trust us, your skin will fall in love with this glycolic and lactic acid body wash for keratosis pilaris!

 - Pleasant scent